 Your Cart is empty

-But don't worry: today I want to show you some of the best ways to prevent and get rid of flyaways so you can have picture-perfect hair for the rest of the season.
+But don't worry: today I want to share with you how to prevent frizzy hair and how to get rid of flyaways so you can have picture-perfect hair for the rest of the season.
 These tips have helped me when I have both curly and straight hair and I hope they help you as well.

-This might sound really weird but it is so great.
-Make sure your old toothbrush is clean before you spritz some hairspray on the top of your head.
-The toothbrush is used as a mini brush to smooth down those little strands that are sticking up and won’t ruin your style.
+This probably sounds even weirder than tip number 1, but hear me out.
+Make sure your old toothbrush is clean, then spritz some hairspray on the top of your head.
+The toothbrush is used as a mini brush to smooth down those little strands that are sticking up ready to ruin your style.

 This is another example of what you can use when you are on the go.
-Lip balm is a little greasier so I would suggest using it a little further down your hair and not directly at your roots.
-It is really simple, all you have to do is rub a generous amount of lip balm on your fingers and rub it down the length of your hair.
+Lip balm is a little greasier than most hand lotions, so I would suggest using it a little further down your hair and not directly at your roots to avoid getting an oily scalp.
+It is really simple, all you have to do is rub a generous amount of lip balm on your fingers and spread it down the length of your hair.

 This is something that I found great for frizz and flyaways.
-Some crazy strands don’t like to stay with the rest of your hair because they are too dry or corse.
+Some crazy strands don’t like to stay with the rest of your hair because they are too dry or coarse.
 I do this about once a month (sometimes more in summer) and I have really noticed the difference.
-Massage coconut or argan oil into your scalp and through the length of your hair.
+Massage coconut or Argan oil into your scalp and through the length of your hair.
 Leave it on for a couple of hours then wash it out as normal.
 This will help your hair flow together much better.